Solved

 If a pipe becomes blocked with ice, you need to stop any additional water being supplied to your home.
 This stops pressure from building up which can cause the pipe to burst.

-'As a homeowner, it is best to know where all of your water isolation valves are located,' begins Bill Bruininga, a professional plumber at Go Billys plumbing services.
-'You have one at the street, one at the house, and two at each faucet location.
-Testing the use of each regularly helps when it comes to a pipe burst.
+Bill Bruininga, professional plumber at Go Billys plumbing services advises, 'As a homeowner, it is best to know where all of your water isolation valves are located.
+You have one at the street, one at the house, and two at each faucet location.
+Testing the use of each regularly helps when it comes to what to do if a pipe bursts.
 Generally speaking, all houses should have these items.

 'The street shut-off is designed to turn all water off to your property.
 If you cannot find a shut-off to isolate the leak, use this street shut-off.
 You may need a special water key.

 'At the house, you should have two shut-offs.
 One is for irrigation, and one is for housing domestic water.
 Irrigation shut-off controls all of the outside water for sprinklers.
-The House line controls all of the plumbing inside the house.'
+The house line controls all of the plumbing inside the house.'

 2. Gently introduce heat to the pipes